 Can your stimulus check be garnished?

-In most cases, no. Most individuals and families should receive a stimulus payment, even if you owe back taxes or other debts to the government.
+In most cases, No. Most individuals and families should receive a stimulus payment, even if you owe back taxes or other debts to the government or creditors.
 Ohio law also protects your stimulus check from being garnished by creditors and private debt collectors.

-However, if you owe back child support, the CARES Act allows a reduction or offset to your stimulus payment for back child support.
+If you owe back child support, the CARES Act allowed a reduction or offset to your first stimulus payment for back child support.
+However, your second stimulus payment can't be garnished for back child support.

 Watch out for scams